 Dr. Jim Taylor – Biology

-The establishment of plant systems for long term space travel or for the establishment of colonies on other planets has been a long term goal of NASA for some time.
-This study will investigate Spirulina sp. as a possible long term productive culture and the response of Arabidopsis to the altered conditions of hypobaria, Oxygen and CO2 concentrations in a hydroponic solution with rock wool as the growing substrate.
-These findings will give insight into how photosynthesizing organisms may respond to the conditions found in long term space flight or outpost establishment on another planet/moon.
+The establishment of species for long term space travel or for the establishment of colonies on other planets has been a long term goal of NASA for some time.
+This study will investigate the slime mold Dictyostelium discoideum and Spirulina sp. as a possible long term productive culture.
+These findings will give insight into how a simple organism responds to environments necessary for space flight and how photosynthesizing organisms may respond to the conditions found in long term space flight or outpost establishment on another planet/moon and be used to “scrub” carbon dioxide and provide oxygen while producing nutrition for the astronauts on the mission.

 Dr. Joe Bradshaw – Chemistry

+My summer research projects consist of two focuses.
+The first research project’s focus will be comparing pre-assessments and post-assessments of children participating in a nutrition/physical activity program to children not participating in a nutrition/physical activity program.
 The project will have a control group and a treatment group of children age four to twelve years attending Arkadelphia summer childcare programs.
 Before and after treatment, each child’s nutrition knowledge and height will be measured, and the child will be weighed.
 A body mass index (BMI) will be calculated with the height and weight data.
 The student researchers will conduct the measurements, plan the nutrition and physical activity lessons, teach the children, and conduct the end of the project measurements.
-All data will be collected, collated, compared to the last 11 years of data, and presented in a research poster.
+All data will be collected, collated, compared to the last 12 years of data, and presented in a research poster.

 The second research project’s focus will be to conduct nutrition focused physical examinations (NFPE) on adults attending the Arkadelphia Senior Center.
 The students will read numerous research studies that I have collected on NFPE, will participate in an interactive online training, will be trained by me, and will conduct the assessments.
 All data collected will be entered into an Excel spreadsheet.
 Comparisons will be made with any existing data found in the literature.
 A poster of the research will be presented.